 - Is short and catchy: Create a slogan that’s quick and easy to read.
 Your phrase should stick in your donors’ minds.

-- Describes your project: Make it clear what your capital campaign is looking to achieve.
+- Describes your project: Make it clear what your campaign is looking to achieve.
 That way, donors can gain information as soon as they see your slogan.

 Think about your brand and slogan as the main point that you want donors to take away.